The Animal Replacement Centre of Excellence (The ARC)

 Published on October 1, 2016

-The highly respected Downton Abbey actor, Peter Egan, who is a Patron of the Dr Hadwen Trust, launched The Animal Replacement Centre of Excellence (The ARC) on October 24th 2016.
+The highly respected Downton Abbey actor, Peter Egan, launched The Animal Replacement Centre of Excellence (The ARC) on October 24th 2016.
 This joint venture between the Blizard Institute, Queen Mary University of London (QMUL) and the Dr Hadwen Trust (DHT), the UK’s leading non-animal medical research charity, is dedicated to the fight against skin, breast and prostate cancer.

 With our investment of £1,000,000, Professor Mike Philpott and Dr Adrian Biddle will create a unique centre of excellence.
 Using cutting edge scientific research The ARC will accelerate the development of human models for human disease and help reduce the number of animals currently used in cancer research.